Samuelson420/KM-Archive/README.md

 1 Person who does nothing but is an og anyway (JaydenTheBoss) And yes the 3rd person is JaydenTheBoss.

+# Known Issues

+.
+When Winning/Losing in Level 1/2 the background image is white.

+.
+Also, the you lose music is the same as the you win music.. so it sounds weird.

+{IMPORTANT} Race Start Sound can play a bit late on slower machines.

+.
+In the Game Modes part of the menu, Kario is wearing a hat and is not animated.
+(I was trying to add a hats feature :| )

 # Copyright And Licenses And Stuff

 This Bit is Important So Please Read...